 This requirement emphasizes the importance of adequate rest before and after clinical responsibilities.
-Strategies that may be used include, but are not limited to, strategic napping; the judicious use of caffeine; availability of other caregivers; time management to maximize sleep off-duty; learning to recognize the signs of fatigue, and selfmonitoring performance and/or asking others to monitor performance; remaining active to promote alertness; maintaining a healthy diet; using relaxation techniques to fall asleep; maintaining a consistent sleep routine; exercising regularly; increasing sleep time before and after call; and ensuring sufficient sleep recovery periods.
+Strategies that may be used include, but are not limited to, strategic napping; the judicious use of caffeine; availability of other caregivers; time management to maximize sleep off-duty; learning to recognize the signs of fatigue, and self-monitoring performance and/or asking others to monitor performance; remaining active to promote alertness; maintaining a healthy diet; using relaxation techniques to fall asleep; maintaining a consistent sleep routine; exercising regularly; increasing sleep time before and after call; and ensuring sufficient sleep recovery periods.

 VI.D.2.
-Each program must ensure continuity of patient care, consistent with the program's policies and procedures referenced in VI.C.2- VI.C.2.b), in the event that a fellow may be unable to perform their patient care responsibilities due to excessive fatigue. ^(Core) The pressure in perturbation with its Chappening Institution must
+Each program must ensure continuity of patient care, consistent with the program's policies and procedures referenced in VI.C.2-VI.C.2.b), in the event that a fellow may be unable to perform their patient care responsibilities due to excessive fatique.
+(Core)

-- VI.D.3.
-The program, in partnership with its Sponsoring Institution, must ensure adequate sleep facilities and safe transportation options for fellows who may be too fatigued to safely return home. ^(Core) - VI.E.
-Clinical Responsibilities, Teamwork, and Transitions of Care - VI.E.1.
+VI.D.3.
+The program, in partnership with its Sponsoring Institution, must ensure adequate sleep facilities and safe transportation options for fellows who may be too fatigued to safely return home.
+(Core)

+VI.E.
+Clinical Responsibilities, Teamwork, and Transitions of Care

+VI.E.1.
 Clinical Responsibilities

-The clinical responsibilities for each fellow must be based on PGY level, patient safety, fellow ability, severity and complexity of patient illness/condition, and available support services. ^(Core)
+The clinical responsibilities for each fellow must be based on PGY level, patient safety, fellow ability, severity and complexity of patient illness/condition, and available support services.
+(Core)